gt-cs3220/gt-cs3220.github.io/Spring_2023/hw6.md

-### (Optional task) Part 3 Convert the add example to take 3 inputs and change the name of module to add3
+### Part 3: Convert the add example to take 3 inputs and change the name of module to add3

 **IMP Note: Please create new Vitis HLS project and new Vivado project for part 3**